 With the above-mentioned tips, you can manage your remote teams effectively.
 You can improve employee satisfaction across cultures, productivity, and morale.
 Rely on communication/collaboration tools and ensure smooth project management.

-This way, you will get a group of loyal, hardworking, and productive remote workers that will help you reach the vision of the company.
+This way, you will get a group of loyal, hardworking, and productive remote developers that will help you reach the vision of the company.

-Do you want to hire a team of offshore developers?
-If yes, just drop your requirements at email@example.com & our team will get in touch with you shortly!
+Do you want to hire developers?
+If yes, just drop your requirements at firstname.lastname@example.org & our team will get in touch with you shortly!